Mortgages in Japan - statistics & facts

 Home loans and interest rates

-The development of the economy and interest rates can influence the demand for home loans and the ability of borrowers to fulfill their monthly payment obligations.
-In Japan, home buyers generally prefer variable rate loans to fixed-rate loans.
-Unlike fixed-rate loans, interest rates on variable rate home loans can be adjusted over time.
-This usually results in lower interest rates at the expense of borrowers being more vulnerable to potential changes in interest rates.Variable home loan rates are usually benchmarked against the short-term prime lending rates of major Japanese banks, while long-term interest rates, such as the interest rates on 10-year government bonds, serve as a benchmark for fixed-rate home loans.
 Due to the zero-interest rate policy adopted by its central bank, Japan had a low interest rate environment for decades, creating a favorable environment for home loan borrowers that was further enhanced by competition between banks.
-Recently, however, a change in the Bank of Japan’s policy regarding long-term interest rates led to a number of banks raising their fixed-rate housing loan rates.
+In this environment, a majority of home buyers has preferred variable rate loans to fixed-rate loans.
+Interest rates on variable rate home loans can be adjusted over time.
+This usually results in lower interest rates at the expense of borrowers being more vulnerable to potential changes in interest rates.Variable home loan rates are benchmarked against the short-term prime lending rates of major Japanese banks, while long-term interest rates serve as a benchmark for fixed-rate home loans.
+A change in the central bank’s policy regarding long-term interest rates led to several banks raising their fixed-rate housing loan rates.
+In 2024, the first major banks followed suit with adjustable rates, after the BOJ announced a second short-term policy rate hike.

 Biggest lenders and the Japan Housing Finance Agency

-Outstanding home loans to households in Japan totaled 227 trillion Japanese yen in 2022.
-The value of new mortgages fell by four percent year-on-year, which was associated with a decline in construction starts of single-family homes.Commercial and cooperative banks were the largest lenders of home loans.
-In addition, nonbank financial institutions, such as life insurers or mortgage banks, offer home loans in the Japanese market.
-Homeownership is supported by the government through tax breaks for borrowers.
-The government-affiliated Japan Housing Finance Agency ensures the provision of long-term fixed-rate home loans through securitization support and complements the private market with home loans for reconstruction in disaster-affected areas and other loans.
-The JHF provides so-called Flat 35 loans, long-term fixed-rate housing loans for up to 35 years, in partnership with private financial institutions.
-With its loan purchase program, the JHF accounts for roughly 10 percent of outstanding home loans in Japan.
+Outstanding home loans in Japan totaled 221 trillion Japanese yen in March 2024.
+The value of new mortgages originated in the fiscal year 2023 rose by 0.8 percent year-on-year.
+New residential construction declined by 4.6 percent in the same year.Commercial and cooperative banks were the largest lenders of home loans.
+The government-affiliated Japan Housing Finance Agency ensures the provision of long-term fixed-rate home loans through securitization support and complements the private market with reconstruction and other home loans.
+With its loan purchase program, the JHF accounts for roughly eight percent of outstanding home loans in Japan.